GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 ### Authentication and Authorization

 To begin using this API, you will need to register for a System Account and obtain an API Key.
 After registration, you will need to provide this API key in the <i>x-api-key</i> HTTP header with every API request.
-* The SAM.gov non-federal registered users must request for a System Account.
-If their registration and request criteria are satisfied, then they will be provided with the System Accounts widget on their SAM.gov workspace.
+* To request a System account wiht permission to use the Subaward APIs, the user must first create a user account in SAM.gov and request a "Non-Federal System Administrator" via FSD.
-* The users will be able to access the System Accounts widget from their Workspace page after logging in.
+* A user will be able to access the System Accounts widget from their Workspace page after logging in.
 They can then select “New Account” by navigating from the widget and fill out the required sections and submit their System Account.
-When creating a System Account, users must specify the following to successfully utilize the Subawards API:
+When creating a System Account, the user must specify the following to successfully utilize the Subaward API:
 	* System Information
    		** System Account Name: Unique name for the System Account
 	* Permissions